 The first shot is a long, establishing shot of a gym locker room, shot through a fish eye lens.
 This gives the impression that the audience are trespassing to somewhere where they wouldn’t normally be allowed.
 This gives gratification to the viewer as they feel honoured to be able to see somewhere where they wouldn’t ordinarily be able to go.
 The shot then cuts to a long shot of the band in a steam room, linking and keeping with the theme of a locker room/gym and then a long shot of one single band member in a toilet cubicle, keeping with the theme of the video further.
 The shot then cuts back to a long shot of the band in the steam room and the drummer is shown mimicking playing as though they were drums there.
 This gives the impression that the band is relaxed and enjoys doing things normal people would i.e go to the gym.
 This makes them more relatable with the audience and gives them a wider target audience.
 The band are represented as normal people further as when they are shown on screen they are sat playing and singing between normal people.
 These people look oblivious to the band, reading and writing etc., giving the impression further that these are normal people.
 As the band are shown either wearing just towels or casual clothing (ie black hoodies and jeans) it shows that they are comfortable with who they are and don’t feel the need to conform to what is stereotypically known as ‘celebrity’, a convention of pop punk music and videos.

 The narrative structure to the video is then introduced.
 The first shot we saw is brought back, however this time it introduces the first event that the band will be competing in.
 The shot then cuts to an extreme long shot, showing the area where the band and their opposing team will be competing.
 A medium shot is then shown to give the audience a good view of the bands rival, which also shows how professional they look and denotes a strong juxtaposition between them and the band.
 The shot then cuts again to a long shot so we can see the gymnast running towards the vault.
 The shot becomes a low angle shot, making the competitor look more superior than the band while also showing her jump and spin over the vault.
 A medium long shot of the judges is then shown to show to give the audience an idea about how good the gymnast it.
 It also provides a strong juxtaposition between how good the professionals are compared to the band.
+The shot then cuts back to the steam room where the lead singer of the band (Alex Gaskarth) is performing, once again the other men around them ignoring them, adding to the fact that they are considered as normal people and not the stereotypical idea of 'celebrity'.

 An extreme close up of the gym area is shown once more, however, this time when the shot cuts into a medium shot, one of the band are shown, looking slightly more unprofessional than the previous gymnast.
 The shots follow the same pattern as before which amplifies the difference between the two competitors and the reaction from the surrounding people and judges.